Detail of Tablets of the Word, carved by Ralph Beyer, Coventry Cathedral, 1962

 The Paintings of Ceri Richards – the sacramental body in colour and form and the role of the reredos in relation to the Eucharist

-Ends with tea and a 4pm Sung Evensong in the Cathedral
+Ends with tea and an optional 4pm Sung Evensong in the Cathedral

 Download the programme as a pdf.